timschmidt/hyperreal/README.md

-`hyperreal` descends from the [`realistic`](https://github.com/tialaramex/realistic/) project and continues that project's interest in practical computable real arithmetic while extending the scalar model with exact rational structure, symbolic reductions, structural facts, and benchmark-driven integration with `realistic_blas` and `liminal`.
+`hyperreal` descends from the [`realistic`](https://github.com/tialaramex/realistic/) project and continues that project's interest in practical computable real arithmetic.

 Special thanks to [siefkenj](https://github.com/siefkenj), whose contributions improved realistic and hyperreal.